DanRoscigno/scrape-to-pdf/README.md

 This takes the URLs.txt generated above and:
 1. creates PDF files for each URL in the file
 2. creates the file `combine.yaml` which contains the titles of the pages and filenames.
-This is the input to the next step/
+This is the input to the next step.

 ```bash
 node docusaurus-puppeteer-pdf.js